thruston/python-tablinum/README.md

 If you want to convert a date in column `a` from any of these formats to standard ISO format then do `date(base(a))`.

-If you want something other than ISO date format, then `dow()` takes an optional second argument that can be any strftime code.
+If you want something other than ISO date format, then `date()` takes an optional second argument that can be any strftime code.
 So given the table from above

     2011-01-17